IvlevGreg/Article-stream/README.md

 ## About:

-Dynamic web platform tailored for article enthusiasts.
-Whether you're an avid reader or an aspiring writer, Expressely caters to all.
+Article-stream it's dynamic web platform tailored for article enthusiasts.
+Whether you're an avid reader or an aspiring writer, Expressely caters to all. (still in progress)

 ### Features: